pathway27/jpt3ds/README.md

 The nds homebrew remade for the 3DS.

-The original source for jpt can be found on the nds-src orphan branch of this repository.
+The original source for jpt can be found on the nds-src orphan branch of this repository the latest from sourceforge.

 # Building